 Assumption NOT True → Conclusion NOT Valid

-Herein lies the interesting bit: Assumption Negation Technique is ultimately not too dissimilar from the Fact Test: both Must Be True and Assumption questions require you to identify an answer choice that can either be proven by, or one that depends on, the information contained the stimulus.
-Try a little trick: if you were to replace a typical Assumption question stem with a Must Be True question stem, you’ll probably come up with the same exact answer choice.
+Herein lies the interesting bit: the Assumption Negation Technique is ultimately not too dissimilar from the Fact Test.
+Both Must Be True and Assumption questions require you to identify an answer choice that can either be proven by, or one that depends on, the information contained the stimulus.
+Try a little trick.
+If you were to replace a typical Assumption question stem with a Must Be True question stem, you’ll probably come up with the same exact answer choice.

 These similarities notwithstanding, Assumption and Must Be True questions must be classified separately.
-In Assumption questions, the stimulus contains a (usually flawed) argument, and so we use the logical opposite of the correct answer choice to reveal that flaw.
+In Assumption questions, the stimulus contains a (usually flawed) argument.
+So, we use the logical opposite of the correct answer choice to reveal that flaw.
 While the Fact Test might also work, the Assumption Negation Technique is an easier and more intuitive approach for that type of question.
 By contrast, the correct answer choice to a Must Be True question is directly supported by the stimulus, which need not contain an argument and is always logically valid.
-This is why you should never use the Assumption Negation Technique to solve Must Be True questions: the technique presupposes argumentation, and many Must Be True questions do not contain arguments.
+This is why you should never use the Assumption Negation Technique to solve Must Be True questions.
+The technique presupposes argumentation, and many Must Be True questions do not contain arguments.

 While these differences are important enough to warrant classifying Must Be True and Assumption questions differently, it is worth pointing out the subtle conceptual links that bind even the most dissimilar types of LR questions.
 Noticing such similarities should help you develop a slightly more holistic approach to your LSAT prep.